Glenn E. Estes Fellowship Criteria

 Glenn Estes collected nearly 5,000 children's books, with an emphasis on fairy tales, folklore, Appalachian stories, African American authors, art, poetry, and the classics.

-Follow the link if you would like to contribute to the Glenn E. Estes Scholarship Endowment.
+Follow the link if you would like to contribute to the Glenn E. Estes Fellowship Endowment.